prash16/plot_avg_velocity/README.md

 ### How to use
 At the terminal type:
+Hello world this is Prash and I am intelligent
 ~~~
 rscript bin/plot_avg_velocity.R  results/plotname.pdf data/strain_name/kymograph/kymograph_1/Results/Velocity_vs_position_forward.strain_name
 ~~~

 This program can take multiple input files, simply list them, separating each with a space.
 To make this easier for a lot of files, use the Shells find command, for example:

 ~~~